Version 8.6, December 2025

 • fabrication of products

 An application is required for both products seeking approval that are constructed from a recognised grade of material as listed in Annex 3, as well as a material seeking to be listed in Annex 3 for a product manufactures use.
+Please note, approved recognised grade holders will be required to apply for re-approval and notify the inspectorate of any changes (administrative or physical).

 2. Plastic Pipes